Petr Gumennik: 2018–2019 season

-Coached by Daineko and Vladislav Sesganov, Gumennik started his season with a gold medal at the 2018 JGP event in Vancouver, Canada.
+Gumennik started his season with a gold medal at the 2018 JGP event in Vancouver, Canada.
 He ranked fourth in the short program but won the free skate and outscored the silver medalist, Tomoki Hiwatashi, by a margin of about seven points.
 At this event, he scored his personal best score of 220.04 points, and his free skating score of 150.35 points was the junior men's new record score.
-At his second JGP event of the season, he won another gold medal, now in Ljubljana, Slovenia.
+At his second JGP event of the season, he won another gold medal, in Ljubljana, Slovenia.
 He was ranked first in both the short program and the free skate, and again he beat the same silver medalist, Tomoki Hiwatashi, this time by about 4 points.
 With two JGP gold medals, Gumennik qualified for the 2018–19 Junior Grand Prix Final, where he won the silver medal after placing third in the short program and second in the free skate.
 In January, he took gold at the 2019 Skate Helena.

-In February 2019, Gumennik won the silver medal at the 2019 Russian Junior Championships after placing first in the short program and fourth in the free skate.
-Assigned to the 2019 World Junior Championships, he was fourth in the short program with a new personal best, and eleventh in the free program, and tenth overall.
+In February, Gumennik won the silver medal at the 2019 Russian Junior Championships after placing first in the short program and fourth in the free skate.
+Assigned to the 2019 World Junior Championships, he was fourth in the short program with a new personal best, eleventh in the free program, and tenth overall.